 - Mathematicians, statisticians, and actuaries have some of the best jobs in the country according to CareerCast, a job-seeker assistance website.

-For current IIT students looking into jobs, internships, or graduate school, there is specific/directed information here:
+(For current IIT students looking into jobs, internships, or graduate school: Careers for AM Majors at IIT.)

 |Applied Mathematics Requirements

 MATH 100, 151, 152, 230, 251, 252, 332, 350, 400, 402, (430 or 454), 475